Out of institutions and into society

 The study examined the personal life histories and employment processes of a few users of employment services for people with intellectual disabilities through research carried out together with them.
 It focused on factors that contribute to and enable employment and obstacles to employment expressly from the perspectives of the users of these employment services.

-I work as a postdoctoral researcher at FAIDD.
+I work as a research manager at FAIDD.
 I am interested in the development and practical implications of disability policies and welfare policies at large.
 My research interests also include ways of conceptualizing disability, methodological questions of social science and women’s studies.

 My current research is centered on family care.
 I am studying the construction of everyday life among adults with intellectual disabilities living in their childhood homes and their parents in relation to the disability and welfare policies implemented in the past decades.
 At the same time I have been analyzing conflicts connected to family care and seeking ways to reconcile the viewpoints of carer and care recipient.